-Mridul was a 12th class biology student who lived in Jalandhar with his whole family.
+Mridul was a 12th-class biology student who lived in Jalandhar with his whole family.
 When he came back from coaching, he saw that his sister was crying lying on the bed.
-On inquiring, he found that his sister wants to pursue MBA, but the parents do not allow her to do the same.
-Instead, parents were planning the marriage of his sister.
+On inquiring, he found that his sister wanted to pursue an MBA, but her parents did not allow her to do the same.
+Instead, their parents were planning the marriage of his sister.
 Mridul felt very sad listening to this.
 With his sister, he convinced his parents and told them about his sister's dreams and goals.
-He also told them about the importance of education in the current world and women empowerment.
+He also told them about the importance of education in the current world and women's empowerment.
 He gave examples of Kalpana Chawla, Saina Nehwal, and many more.
 Later, his parents were convinced, and his sister was happy.